AMT98/React-Meme-Generator-practice/README.md

 This was a intro to the world of React.

-I learned about props, state, and useEffect hooks for React during this project.
+I learned about props, state, input field, fetching API and useEffect used in React during this project.

 This project was super interesting and exciting.